 Brussels, an ideal city for students…

 Brussels is a very dynamic city but retains a quality of life uncommon for a large capital.
 The large mix of European and other cultures brings great cultural wealth to this city, which is known for being a hub for developing highly valued, creative students and renowned, professional creators.
-Big names in design (many of whom are teachers at the CAD), advertising (Belgium is always well positioned during the Golden Lions at Cannes), fashion design, cinema, comics, music, theatre, dance, etc. showcase their creations in Brussels but also elsewhere throughout the world.
+Big names in design (many of whom are teachers at the CAD), advertising, fashion design, cinema, comics, music, theatre, dance, etc. showcase their creations in Brussels but also elsewhere throughout the world.

 Students adapt and live here well because they are appreciated and welcomed with open arms.
 Going out and having fun, while feeling safe, is one of the big advantages of this city.